ImFenyx/Aleph-0-Project/README.md

 Requirements:

-- Python 3
+- Python 3 or newer
+- Windows 10+
-- Windows
+- (Probably works with Windows 7, but has not been tested)

 (Imprecise requirements because is not tested in other machines)